SentientRamen/docs-app/README.md

 - `random_rgba` generates random colour for the avatar of the user

 ## Test
-Tests in the project are done by running `python manage.py test`
 ### Unit Tests
 - Unit tests are written in `docs/tests.py`
 - Unit tests cover the basic functionality where in correct response is received for every scenario.
-- They work by creating an alias which runs through the functions defined and the destroying the alias when it is over.
-- If all unit tests pass, an **ok** response is given else the function returns an **error** where it first failed.
 - Scenarios for which unit tests are written are:
     - logging in
     - accessing a non existent document